 The Shipyards Festival features live music, market vendors and family-friendly activities in North Vancouver’s Lower Lonsdale District in September.

 The one-day event includes free admission, multiple stages, beer stations and all kinds of fun things to see and do.
-In 2022 it happened on September 17th from noon until 10:00 pm.
-In 2023 the event happens on Saturday, September 23rd.
+In 2022 the Shipyards Festival runs from noon until 10:00 pm on Saturday, September 23rd.

 Shipyards Festival in Lower Lonsdale

 The Shipped Waterfront Festival celebrated its inaugural year in August of 2018 and it was a terrific event.
-Renamed the Shipyards Festival, it happened again on September 28th in 2019 and was even more fun, bigger and better!
-After a hiatus of one year, it returned on September 25th in 2021 and again on September 17th, 2022!
+Renamed the Shipyards Festival, it happened again in September 2019 and was even more fun, bigger and better!
+After a hiatus of one year, it returned in 2021 and again in 2022.
+In 2023 the festival takes place on Saturday, September 23rd.

 If you like live music, family-friendly activities, beer gardens, stunning views, free entertainment and spending time with friends, then you’ll definitely want to check out the Shipyards Festival.
 It’s a great event and suitable for all ages.